calaldees/teachingWorkshops/teacherEducation/_session_meta.md

 ### How is your subject curriculum integrated with placement?​ (How are Placement and CCCU sessions integrated in my subject?)

-* Start of session - describe Mentor lead foci and how it relates to this session (Curriculm guidnce document)
+* Start of session - describe Mentor lead foci and how it relates to this session (Curriculum guidance document)
 * 1 target each week related to curriculum foci
 * Bulletin (has the foci) mentors and students

+* two way
-Flip the script
+    * Flip the script - Student tutorials for recognising meaningful targets

 ### How does the structure of your subject curriculum prepare students for a career in teaching?​